Djemal Pasha: Commander of Fourth Army

 Gaza's head of garrison, Major Tiller, had 7 infantry battalions, a cavalry squadron, and some camel troops.
 The British under Colonel Chetwode already had 2,000 troops in front of the city.
 Reluctantly, Djemal marched with the 33rd Division to relieve Gaza.
 Kressenstein was delighted to have repelled the British assault and wanted to mobilise aggressively by driving into Shellal, Wadi Ghazze, and Khan Yunis, but Djemal absolutely forbade it.
 The British had a whole division in retreat, so Djemal apprehended that a two-battalion sortie would have been annihilated.
 One of Djemal's associates in Iraq was engineer Colonel Heinrich August Meissner who had built both the Hejaz and Baghdad railways and who was employed on an ambitious project to construct a railway to the Suez canal at Bir Gifgafa.
 By October 1915, the Central Powers had already built 100 miles of track as far as the oasis of Beersheba.
 Djemal insisted that an extended railway would be needed to attack British Egypt.

-Djemal was completely committed to the Turko-German military machine, which he saw as necessary to resist the new wave of offensives launched by the British High Command.
+Djemal was completely committed to the Turco-German military machine, which he saw as necessary to resist the new wave of offensives launched by the British High Command.
 Mustafa Kemal Pasha and Djemal Pasha became increasingly skeptical of German capabilities, but Djemal was not yet prepared to openly back the German allies.
 He insisted on the possibility of a planned allied assault behind the Yıldırım Army, as the Seventh Army gathered at the Turco-German Aleppo Conference.
 In the shake-up that followed, Djemal was demoted to a command of the Fourth Army under General Erich von Falkenhayn.
 They now adopted a plan similar to the Kress Plan for Gaza and sent the Yıldırım Army to Baghdad.
 It was not until October 1917 that the Seventh Army could march south to face the growing threat from Edmund Allenby, hampered by the limitations of the single-gauge railway, which was built away from the coastline to avoid Royal Navy salvos.
 During this time, Djemal presided over the 1917 Jaffa deportation in which he was accused of allowing the Jewish population of Jaffa to be robbed, assaulted, starved and killed.